kumuluz/kumuluzee-samples/kumuluzee-security-keycloak/README.md

 ## Tutorial

-This tutorial will guide you through the steps required to secure a simple REST microservice with OAuth2 using Keycloak and pack it as a KumuluzEE microservice.
-We will extend the existing [KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs), with OAuth2 security using Keycloak.
+This tutorial will guide you through the steps required to secure a simple REST microservice using Keycloak and pack it as a KumuluzEE microservice.
+We will extend the existing [KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs), with KumuluzEE Security extension implemented by Keycloak.
 Therefore, first complete the existing JAX-RS sample tutorial, or clone the JAX-RS sample code.

 We will follow these steps:
 * Complete the tutorial for [KumuluzEE JAX-RS REST sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/jax-rs) or clone the existing sample
 * Add Maven dependencies
 * Configure Keycloak
 * Implement security